Resxt/Plutonium-IW5-Scripts/chat_commands/README.md

 - To pass an argument with a space you need to put `'` around it.
 For example if a player name is `The Moonlight` then you would write `!teleport 'The Moonlight' Resxt`
 - If you use [IW4MAdmin](https://github.com/RaidMax/IW4M-Admin) make sure you have a different commands prefix to avoid conflicts.
 For example `!` for IW4MAdmin commands and `.` for this script.
 The commands prefix can be modified by changing the value of the `cc_prefix` dvar.
 As for [IW4MAdmin](https://github.com/RaidMax/IW4M-Admin), at the time of writing, if you want to change it you'll need to change the value of [CommandPrefix](https://github.com/RaidMax/IW4M-Admin/wiki/Configuration#advanced-configuration)
+- If you prefer to display information (error messages, status change etc.) on the player's screen rather than in the chat you can edit the `TellPlayer` function.
+For this you simply need to change `self tell(message);` to `self IPrintLnBold(message);`

 ## chat_command_change_team.gsc